rahulgoel97/numberformat/README.md

 3. Name the script 'Format Number' (or whatever you desire...)

-4. Click on File -> Save
+4. Click on File -> Save & click on the play button

 5. Your script should be ready.
 Try and type '=NUMBERFORMAT(5000)' to test the installation